 What Is the Theme of International Day of Women and Girls in Science?

-This year’s theme is ‘Women fighters at the forefront of the fight against Covid-19‘.
+This year’s theme is ‘Women and Girls in Science Leadership, a New Era for Sustainability‘.
 And is purely dedicated to highlight the women power in service during the pandemic and still existing the gender gap between men and women.
 Women have given huge contributions into the field of research, public health, vaccination, treatments and been on the front face in the form of scientists, health workers etc.

 Inspite of all this, gap in technology holds womens back.
 According to a report by UNESCO, 33 percent of the researchers are women, despite of the fact that they represent 45 to 55 percent at bachelor’s and master’s level during study.
 It means there has been a decline in the percentage of female research workers which is a huge concern.